dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-ietf-pquip-hybrid-signature-spectrums.md

 artifact location could be in the message to be signed, e.g., containing a label artifact.
 Depending on the hybrid type, it might be possible to strip this away.
-For example, a quantum attacker could strip away the quantum-secure signature of a concatenated dual signature, and (being able to forge, e.g., ECDSA signatures) remove the label artifact from the message as well.
-So, for many applications and threat models, adding an artificat in the message might not prevent stripping attacks.
+For example, a quantum attacker could strip away the post-quantum signature of a concatenated dual signature, and (being able to forge, e.g., ECDSA signatures) remove the label artifact from the message as well.
+So, for many applications and threat models, adding an artifact in the message might not prevent stripping attacks.
 Another artifact location could be in the public key certificates as described in [I-D.ounsworth-pq-composite-sigs].
 In yet another case, artifacts may be present through the fused hybrid method, thus making